 Welcome!
 If you are looking for information related to my current courses, please check back soon!From 2011-2015 I worked as a Lecturer at the University of Maryland Baltimore County, and I owe much of my growth and success to the students and faculty in the College of Engineering and Information Technology.
 While at UMBC I taught many courses - introduction to engineering, material and energy balances, experimental design, fluid mechanics, chemical process control and safety, unit operations lab, capstone design, mathematical modeling, and advanced systems analysis - and I am immensely grateful for the experiences I gained there.

-I am a faculty member in Chemical, Biochemical, and Environmental Engineering at the University of Maryland Baltimore County.
-My responsibilities are focused on our undergraduate program, from course instruction and design to academic advising.
-My expertise is in mathematical modeling of chemical and environmental processes, and as such, much of my course work involves programming of some kind - from computer projects in entry-level courses to controls experiments in our senior laboratory sequence.
+I am a faculty member in Chemical & Biomolecular Engineering at the University of Delaware.
+My responsibilities are focused on teaching and service related to our undergraduate program.
+My expertise is in computer programming and mathematical modeling of chemical and environmental processes, and as such, much of my course work involves programming of some kind.

 What is this site?

 This portfolio serves two major purposes: (1) to highlight my academic history and outline my plans for the future, and (2) to include a small set of resources and serve as a reference for my students who are creating their own electronic portfolios.
 Some of this work originated at the University of Notre Dame, where I served as a course instructor.
 While some of the material on portfolios, and especially my sample portfolio, may make explicit reference to CBE 20255, a course in the chemical engineering sequence, I believe the template can easily be adjusted for any interested in creating their own electronic portfolio.